Everyday Activist Life in the Belly of the Beast

 The Basic Contradiction for Activists

-How does this basic contradiction affect our relationships, family and work lives, our ways of eating and keeping house, buying things, getting around, distributing our time, recreation, health and pursuit of healthcare, and so many other aspects, from the trivial to the critical, of living our lives inside the boxes we’re working to break out of?
+How does this basic tension affect our relationships, family and work lives, our ways of eating and keeping house, buying things, getting around, using our time, recreation, health and pursuit of healthcare, and so many other aspects, from the trivial to the critical, of living our lives inside the boxes we’re working to break out of and to break?
 How do we deal with not being able to change everything we’d like to change, being obliged to choose one or two critical aspects of changing the world, while constantly bombarded with all its myriad problems?
 And how to choose among all the amazing ways to exercise activism?

-Understanding this permanent tension in our day-to-day existence and how it shapes our culture as activists may help us understand more of the collective and individual experience of being activists, insights that can help protect activists from becoming too bruised by the stresses and strains of day-to-day living in the world we’re trying to transform.
+Delving into this permanent conflict in our day-to-day existence and how it shapes our culture as activists may help us understand more of the collective and individual experience of being activists, insights that can help protect activists from becoming too bruised by the stresses and strains of day-to-day living in the world we’re trying to transform.